-But what if you do not need (or want) to share competitor or internal accounts?
-You only want to share customer accounts.
-Sorry, all accounts will be shared.
-The only option is manual sharing on a record by record basis.
-This is unworkable for any large number of records and to top it off, you cannot run a report to see what records are manually shared.
+Unfortunately, this solution initially did not permit a lot of flexibility – what if you did not need (or want) to share competitor or internal accounts, and you only wanted to share customer accounts?
+Sorry, all accounts would be shared.
+The only option in this scenario was manual sharing of Accounts on a record-by-record basis.
+This solution was unrealistic and time-consuming for any Salesforce users with a large volume of records that needed to be shared, and to top it off, you could not run a report to see what records were manually shared.

-Salesforce criteria based sharing to the rescue!
-Now, you can share by record type and the following fields: Auto Number, Checkbox, Date or Date/Time, Email, Number, Percent, Phone, Picklist, Text or Text Area, URL, and Lookup (to user ID or Queue ID) like an owner field.
+Thankfully since the genesis of sharing rules, Salesforce has introduced criteria-based sharing settings to alleviate the issue!
+Administrators can now choose to share records by Record Type and the following field values: Auto Number, Checkbox, Date or Date/Time, Email, Number, Percent, Phone, Picklist, Text or Text Area, URL, and Lookup (to user ID or Queue ID) like a record owner field.

-This opens a world of possibilities!
-Now, support will only see accounts that have a picklist value of “Customer”.
-Finance can only view (not edit) opportunities that are closed/won.
-Call center agents only see the contacts that start with the area codes that they are assigned to.
-The ability to improve productivity using Salesforce is staggering!
+This functionality opens a world of possibilities and use cases.
+Administrators can now configure case sharing rules that allow the Support Role to only see Accounts with a Type value of “Customer.”
+Finance can view (not edit) Opportunity records that are in the Closed/Won stage.
+Call Center Agents can see Contact records that have mobile phone numbers starting with the area codes they are assigned to.
+The ability to improve productivity using Salesforce and criteria-based sharing rules is truly staggering!

 This post has been so popular we decided to create a video related to it.

 StarrForce is a Salesforce Partner that helps companies deploy, optimize, and support Salesforce.com.
 If you would like information on the services we offer call us at (888) 391-4493 Ext.
 101.